4.4.2 - How to determine them?

 These two geometric standard deviations are then combined to obtain a standard deviation for the emission source, using the following formula:

-Using this geometric standard deviation, the organization obtains the 95% confidence interval for the emission source, which is as follows:
+Using this geometric standard deviation, the organisation obtains the 95% confidence interval for the emission source, which is as follows:

 The lower value of this interval is called the "Lower Bound", and the upper value is called the "Upper Bound".
-It is then possible to propagate these uncertainties associated with the different emission sources to obtain uncertainties for a sub-category of emissions, an emission category, or for the entire assessment.
+It is then possible to propagate these uncertainties associated with the different emission sources to obtain uncertainties on an emission subcategory, an emission category or on the entire assessment.

-For a given emission source, its sensitivity is defined as its weight in the total of the assessment.
-Let E1 be the value of an emission source and T the total value of the assessment, the sensitivity S1 of the emission source E1 is:
+For a given emission source, its sensitivity is defined as its weight in the total assessment.
+Let E1 be the value of an emission source and T the total value of the assessment, the sensitivity S1 of emission source E1 is:

 Let E1 and E2 be the values of two emission sources, S1 and S2 their respective sensitivities and GSD(E1) and GSD(E2) their respective geometric standard deviations, the geometric standard deviation on E1 + E2 is: